 I usually serve this dish like a burrito bowl.
 I put the rice, currants, the salad and herbs in separate bowls and let everyone assemble their own bowl as they fancy.
-Sometimes I make a few fried eggs with runny yolks too and we put a sunny-side-up on top of everything else.
+Sometimes I make a few fried eggs with runny yolks in browned butter too and we put a sunny-side-up on top of everything else.
 That makes the dish even more satisfying and delicious.

 To serve four you will need the following ingredients: